 Homemade mead is a fermented beverage made from honey, water, and yeast.
-Our honey mead recipe can be sweet or dry and also offers you several flavoring suggestions.
+Our honey mead recipe can be sweet or dry and also offers flavoring suggestions.

 Fall makes me think of pumpkins, apple cider, and mead!
 Mead can be made simply with just honey, water and yeast, or you can add fruit, herbs, and even pumpkin!

 All homemade mead is made from a similar honey mead recipe because it is simply a fermented beverage made from honey, water, and yeast.
 It is one of the oldest fermented beverages known to man.